conan-io/docs/configuration/download_cache.rst

 the :ref:`conan_config_install` command to automatically install it in Conan clients.

-To deactivate the download cache, you can remove the entry ``download_cache`` from the *conan.conf* file directly editing it, or with the command:
+To deactivate the download cache, you can remove the entry ``download_cache`` from the *conan.conf* with the command:

 .. code-block:: bash